smartinternz02/SBSPS-Challenge-10622-Autonomous-Tagging-Of-Stack-Overflow-Questions/README.md

 <br><br>
 <h2>Windows</h2>
 > [!NOTE]
-> Creating virtual environment on Windows NOT recommended.
+> Creating virtual environment on Windows is NOT recommended.

 1. Run setup.py for installing necessary libraries and files
    ```